ashwinidhumale03/CODSOFT/README.md

 # Landing-Page
-Which is to create a Calculator using the HTML , CSS
+Which is to create a Calculator using the HTML , CSS and Javascript